emwap/stream-paper/paper.md

   return arr
 ~~~

+[^remember]: The helper function `remember'` is needed to get the types right.

 Now the result is a pure `Array` value rather than a monadic one.
 This means that we can hide all uses of monads from the user and provide a pure interface to streams.
-However, in order to make use of mutability, one has to write monadic code (or use canned solutions, such as `recurrence`).
+However, in order to make use of mutability, one has still to write monadic code (or use canned solutions, such as `recurrence`).

 # Related Work